 CONCLUSION

-The marketing strategies adopted by the sheep farmers were fragile and unscientific.
+The marketing strategies adopted by sheep farmers were found to be unorganized and largely personal need-based, with limited scientific underpinning.
 As such no specific marketing plans were noticed and it was majorly need based and middleman dominated.
 Sale was carried mainly to arrange finance for their domestic needs, to repay the loans, to escape the vagaries of draught (scarcity of feed and fodder), to maintain the uniform flock size and during outbreak of diseases.
 The price determination was decided by market demand as well as by BCS.
 The age at which the animals were sold was between 6-9 months indicating the farmers had better knowledge of the growth pattern and the season chosen was mostly during the peak demand seasons (festivals, ceremonial occasions etc.)

 The market price of the animals and the product varied across the zones and males were priced higher than females because of their comparatively better growth and body size.
 The preference of the farmers was for local nearby market places well within 20 km distance and improved accessibility in terms of roads and vehicles prompted them to transport the stock.

+Recommendations

 REFERENCES: